-Using tenant improvement on commercial properties is a system an owner can utilize especially when considering long term leases.
+Getting tenant improvement construction for commercial properties is a an approach a property owner can utilize especially when considering long term leases.
 This can attract new tenants or keep existing ones and is often overlooked.

-As a tenant, there are factors that one needs to consider so that you do not have a huge expense to pay at the end of the reconstruction
+As a tenant, there are factors that one needs to consider so that you do not have a huge expense to pay at the end of the reconstruction.

 Trap 1: Do Not Accept The Term “As-Is” In Tenant Improvement Construction

 By accepting this term, the tenant allows the landlord not to be responsible for conditions that the tenant may not be aware of.
 Every part of the building should be listed, and that the rented space will be “broom clean” There are lots of conditions that the tenant will not know about until they have moved in, such as malfunction of items that need to be restored to working condition by the landlord.

 The landlord can make tenant improvements.
 The term tenant improvements mean that the tenant is responsible for the costs.
 Realistically for small and small tenants for any renovation work that does not require major construction, it is better if the landlord does these.
 This changes the responsibility onto the landlord, and the tenant’s free rental period is not affected by any construction delays.
 It will also motivate the landlord to complete the construction quickly.

 Trap 2: The Term “Cash Allowance” In Tenant Improvement Construction

 The first thing a tenant must realize is that there is no cash because the landlord does not pay any cash.
 What happens is the landlord reimburses the money that the tenant spends to construct their space.
 This reimbursement is done every month for the length of time that the construction takes place.
 The tenant needs to produce the appropriate receipts, and 10% will be withheld until such time the landlord is satisfied and passed all the necessary inspections.